digilou/javascript-cheatsheets/glossary.md

 iteration:

-lambda: a function used as a data in an argument or a return value
+lambda: a function used as data in an argument or a return value

 method: a function within an object

+object: technically EVERYTHING in JavaScript is an object, but this term is often used for a collection of key and value pairs

 polymorphic function: function that does something different every time different parameters are passed in

-promise:
+promise: an object that allows you to call a callback function to success to failure queues (ES6)

 pure function: a function that outputs the same result each time (opposite of polymorphic)